rdaum/moor/README.md

   it's still very early.
 The intent is to provide a more modern, graphical, and interactive experience, while still retaining the narrative and creative aspects of a MOO.
 It will additionally provide modern authoring tools like a syntax highlighting, auto-indenting editor, a Smalltalk-style object browser, and a debugger.
-  Some work on this has already been done.
+  Some prototype work on this has already been done:
   ![Example browser screenshot](./doc/browser-screenshot.png)
 - Support for alternative languages and runtimes for verbs.
 The initial plan is to support JavaScript as a verb authoring language in addition to MOO.
 Verbs written in other languages will have access to the same object